REUSE, RECYCLING, AND RECOVERY RATE OF END-OF-LIFE VEHICLES

 Data quality

-The specific calculation criteria established by Decision 2005/293/EC for the targets ensure homogeneous information across the European Union territory.
-The data from the various Member States are therefore comparable, as they are based on standardized calculation methodologies and reliable procedures.
-The indicator is easy to interpret and can be related to specific regulatory objectives, providing insights into the evolution of the end-of-life vehicle management system.
+The specific calculation criteria established by Decision 2005/293/EC for the objectives make the information homogeneous throughout the European Union.
+The data referring to the various Member States are therefore comparable as they are based on standardized calculation methodologies and reliable procedures.
+The indicator is simple to interpret and can be related to specific regulatory objectives, providing indications on the evolution of the end-of-life vehicle management system.

 Status